Blue Sky Black Death: Career

 Third Party, a collaboration with Alexander Chen of Boy in Static, was released on Fake Four Inc in 2010.

 In 2011, Blue Sky Black Death released a new album, Noir, on Fake Four Inc. The duo also released For the Glory, a collaborative album with rapper Nacho Picasso, in the same year.

 Two more collaborative albums with Nacho Picasso, Lord of the Fly and Exalted, were released in 2012.
 They performed at South by Southwest in March of that year.

-A follow up album with Yes Alexander entitled World Wide Romance was scheduled to be released sometime in 2013.
+A follow-up album with Yes Alexander entitled World Wide Romance was scheduled to be released sometime in 2013.
 The first single from the album Heart Attack was released in 2010.

-In May 2013, BSBD released a single titled "Valley of Kings" which features Cam'ron, SAS and N.O.R.E.
+In May 2013, BSBD released a single titled "Valley of Kings," which features Cam'ron, SAS, and N.O.R.E.
 This was followed by the release of their new instrumental album Glaciers on October 1, 2013.

-On February 14, 2014, Blue Sky Black Death released an unofficial remix of Frank Ocean's 2012 single "Pyramids", which included a chopped and screwed sample of Pimp C's verse from UGK's 1999 single "Wood Wheel".
+On February 14, 2014, Blue Sky Black Death released an unofficial remix of Frank Ocean's 2012 single "Pyramids," which included a chopped and screwed sample of Pimp C's verse from UGK's 1999 single "Wood Wheel."

-In January 2014, the duo returned to their roots and looked to truly realize ideas which were previously seen in their earlier works.
-BSBD also had cameos from other Fake Four Inc. signers, Child Actor and JMSN, in their album Glaciers.
+In January 2014, the duo returned to their roots and looked to truly realize ideas that were previously seen in their earlier works.
+BSBD also had cameos from other Fake Four Inc. signers, Child Actor, and JMSN, in their album Glaciers.

-In December 2017 Blue Sky Black Death made a post on their official Twitter saying they were "resting eternally".
-In comment, Taggart replied the group hadn't been working on a project for some time but they were still in contact.
+In December 2017, Blue Sky Black Death made a post on their official Twitter saying they were "resting eternally."
+In a comment, Taggart replied the group hadn't been working on a project for some time, but they were still in contact.

 The Twitter account remained active after this announcement, largely run by Taggart.
 In February 2021, he hinted at the release of the then-unreleased Deadpan Darling collaboration with Ceschi from 16 years prior.
 Later that month, the single "Sorry" was released by Fake Four under the Deadpan Darling name (with credits to both Blue Sky Black Death and Ceschi), followed by a full release of the project on March 5.
 Later that month, Taggart also teased a forthcoming 10-year anniversary reissue of Noir.